ClareMSYanGit/Interop-TestSuites/SharePoint/Docs/SharePointTestSuiteDeploymentGuide.md

 ### Batch scripts

-If the SharePoint Server Protocol test suites are run by the RunAllSharePointTestCases.cmd batch file, the reporting information is saved in **…\\Source\\Scripts\\TestResults**.
+If the SharePoint Server Protocol Test Suites are run by the RunAllSharePointTestCases.cmd batch file, the reporting information is saved in **…\\Source\\Scripts\\TestResults**.